Skip to main content

 • The unit limit can only be the original 1700, not the extended 3400 unit limit.
 (When hosting, the entire "Unit Limit" option row is grayed out and forced to "Original" and cannot be selected as "Extended")

-• Unable to save games during gameplay
+• Cannot save during gameplay

 • The game will still show defeat in the score screen after winning